 Summertime in the UK for many people means one thing… festivals!
 With homegrown musicians and bands going from strength to strength it is no surprise that this year’s calendar is busier than ever.
-We know festivals are a time to let loose and listen to some of your artists in a care free environment, however for people who are at risk of severe allergies and anaphylaxis this environment can seem challenging.
+We know that festivals are a time to let loose and listen to some of your favourite artists in a care free environment.
+However for people who have severe allergies and are at risk of anaphylaxis, this environment can seem challenging.

-We don’t want anyone to miss out on the festival experience and have come up with some top tips on staying safe all while enjoying yourself!
+We don’t want anyone to miss out on the festival experience, so we have come up with some top tips on staying safe all while enjoying yourself!

 Before you go

 - It is likely that your bag will be searched before you enter the site, we therefore suggest taking a note from your doctor explaining why you need to take your medication into the venue with you.

 - Make sure the people you are going with know about all your allergy, where to find your medication and how to use your adrenaline auto-injector.
 Ask someone you trust to be your emergency contact.

 - Take ‘safe food’ with you that you know is free of your allergen.

 - Do not leave adrenaline auto-injectors in direct sunlight.
 Bags are available to help maintain medication at the correct temperature.